theofidry/console/doc/command.md

 ### Registering the Command

-Symfony commands must be registered as services and tagged with the `webmozarts.console_command` tag.
+Symfony commands must be registered as services and tagged with the `fidry.console_command` tag.
 If you’re using the default `services.yaml` configuration, this is already done for you thanks to autoconfiguration.